 Ethanolamine oleate is a sclerosing (skler-OS-ing) agent.
 It works by creating scar tissue inside a swollen or dilated (wider than normal) vein to prevent bleeding.

-Ethanolamine oleate is used to treat esophageal varices.
-This is a life-threatening condition that causes dilated blood vessels inside the tissues lining the esophagus or upper part of the stomach.
-The result is severe bleeding from the esophagus into the throat or intestines.
+Ethanolamine oleate is used to treat esophageal varices (dilated blood vessels inside the tissues lining the esophagus or upper part of the stomach).
+Esophageal varices is a life-threatening condition that causes severe bleeding from the esophagus into the throat or intestines.
 Esophageal varices is caused by liver disease.

-Ethanolamine oleate may also be used for other purposes not listed in this medication guide.
+Ethanolamine oleate may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ethanolamine oleate (Ethamolin)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregivers at once if you have a serious side effect such as:

 - cough or hiccups (may be a sign of fluid buildup around the lungs);

 - fever, chills, cough with yellow or green mucus;

 - stabbing chest pain, feeling short of breath; or